lutraconsulting/mergin-docs/index.md

 # Mergin Help

 - [Quick Start](quick-start.md) - the best place to start reading if you are new to Mergin
+- [Developers](developers.md) - if you are a developer and want to automate some tasks or integrate Mergin with other software

 ## Tutorials